 About 20,000 railway workers from Britain lost their lives during WWI, after more than 100,000 enlisted when war broke out.

-On the centenary of the end of WWI, we join The Royal British Legion in saying thank you to all who served and sacrificed.
+More than a century after the end of WWI, we join The Royal British Legion in saying thank you to all who served and sacrificed.

-In remembrance, Network Rail employees submitted stories of their ancestors in the conflict, including some connected to the railway:
+Last year, in remembrance, Network Rail employees submitted stories of their ancestors in the conflict, including some connected to the railway:

 George Albert Buttress, a Private in the Cambridgeshire Regiment (born 17 March 1890, died 26 August 1977)